ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 [`wal_level`](https://www.postgresql.org/docs/current/runtime-config-wal.html)
   - Default - `hot_standby`
-  - Restarts Database - **YES**
+  - Restarts database - **YES**
   - Notes - Controls WAL level.
 Allowed values are `hot_standby` or `logical`.
 Set to logical to use logical decoding.
 If you are not using logical decoding, using `logical` increases the WAL size, which has several disadvantages and no real advantage.
 If you check your configuration using `SHOW wal_level;` in `psql`, note that as of version 9.6 the value `hot_standby` is mapped to `replica`.

 [`max_replication_slots`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
   - Default - `10`
-  - Restarts Database - **YES**
+  - Restarts database - **YES**
   - Notes - The maximum number of simultaneously defined replication slots.
 The default and minimum number of slots is 10.
 20 slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
 To use slots, you need to set the value above 20 and have 1 slot per consumer.
 It is recommended to add one additional slot over the minimum per expected consumer.
-Using `wal2json` and not increasing this may impact HA and/or read-only replicas.
+Using `wal2json` and not increasing `max_replication_slots` can impact HA and read-only replicas.
 If you are not using `wal2json`, you should leave this setting at the default.

 [`max_wal_senders`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
   - Default - `12`
-  - Restarts Database - **YES**
+  - Restarts database - **YES**
   - Notes - The maximum number of simultaneously running WAL sender processes.
 The default and minimum is 12.
 One `wal_sender` per consumer is required.
 20 slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
 You need to set the value above 20 and it is recommended to add one additional `wal_sender` over the minimum per expected consumer.
-Using `wal2json` and not increasing `max_wal_senders` may impact HA and/or read replicas.
+Using `wal2json` and not increasing `max_wal_senders` can impact HA and read-only replicas.
 If you are not using `wal2json`, you should leave this setting at the default.